Veterans Major Capital Works Grant Program

 Applications incorporating Universal Design and/or Environmental Sustainable principles are being sought.
 Successful projects may be used as good practice case studies to demonstrate the opportunities presented by the principles.
 Examples of projects may include:

-Environmental sustainability - projects that result in energy efficiencies, reduced consumption and costs.
+Projects that result in energy efficiencies, reduced consumption and costs.
 Examples: insulation, solar panels, upgrading electrical systems, water efficiencies, improved lighting, heating/cooling, ventilation systems.

 Step 1: Check eligibility